 And it isn’t just non-religious people who can experience surprise or offense when presented with unexpected religious content.
 People with strong religious belief often look to consult a practitioner or access materials that do not include a spiritual or religious element.
 Perhaps they are receiving that kind of support in another way or from another person.
 Perhaps they adhere to a different religion or denomination than the practitioner, and those differences—once they surface—are enough to distract and irritate them.

-When a client is paying for a service, or a reader is buying a book, I believe they should know what they are getting, at least to a reasonable extent.
-Practitioners should be respectful enough of their clients to be transparent when it comes to something as personal as belief and how that may factor into their content.
+When a client is paying for an in-person counseling service, or when a customer is purchasing a self-help product such as a book or a marriage course or coaching program, I believe they should know what they are getting, at least to a reasonable extent.
+Practitioners—therapists, coaches, authors, and marriage experts of every stripe—should be respectful enough of their clients and customers to be transparent about something as personal as belief, and they should be open and honest about whether that factors into their content.